nazonohito51/dependency-analyzer/README.md

 In classes collaboration, every class always have knowledge of interface of other classes.
 If a interface is changed, classes what have knowledge of that interface is must fixed.

-Dependency is created by under php syntaxes below.
+Dependency is created by below php syntaxes.

 * extends/implements
 * use trait